Admission for the 2019-2020 academic year is open!

 - Upon arrival in Krakow (before the start of the first semester at the Centre for European Studies)

-Applications will be assessed upon the following weight of elements calculated in a scale from 0 to 100 points.
+Applications will be assessed upon the following weight of elements calculated in a scale from 0 to 100 points as follows:

-Students whose first language is not English are required to prove their English language proficiency with a recognised certificate documenting command of the English language on a level specified by the Ministry of Science and Higher Education.
-This does not apply to English native speakers, graduates of study programmes where the language of instruction was English, and those who have obtained confirmation from their university unit stating that candidate’s language proficiency is sufficient for undertaking studies in English.
-A list of select certificates and/or documents, recognized by the Jagiellonian University.
+Candidates whose first language is not English are required to prove their English language proficiency with a recognised certificate documenting command of the English language on a level specified by the Ministry of Science and Higher Education.
+This does not apply to English native speakers, graduates of study programmes where the language of instruction was English.

 *Applicants who have completed a degree entirely in English are exempt from this requirement.